alvarogarcia7/similar-buffers/README.md

 * `Statistic`: A statistic is the interface that receives two buffers and computes a single statistic
 * `SimilarBufferDetector`: The main class that receives a list of statistics.
 It is modeled as a Rules Engine.

-Some caveats:

-1. The statistics must not share results in the same key.
-Each statistic defines its own key (and they must be different)

 # Running it